Dakuider/Eallfedem/Factions/ThievesGuild.md

 _Who/when/why was the subfaction founded?_

-> A group of Thieves Guild operatives founded the Hoods in 4267 AE in response to the Visregh Empire bringing slaves to Midlatrexan for sale.
+> A group of Thieves Guild operatives founded the Hoods in 4267 AE in response to the Ryūjin Empire bringing slaves to Midlatrexan for sale.

 _What do the members of the subfaction do?_